RuanCosta-Jitterbit/webappsnap/README.md

 : When `true`, program prints operating parameters. (`--debug`)

 `login_user_elem`
-: The CSS selector ID for the PMM login screen user input text field.
+: The CSS selector ID for the app's login screen user input text field.

 `login_pass_elem`
-: The CSS selector ID for the PMM login screen password input text field.
+: The CSS selector ID for the app's login screen password input text field.

 `login_skip_elem`
-: The CSS selector ID for the password change 'Skip' button (seen after first logging in).
+: The CSS selector ID for any password change 'Skip' button (seen after first logging in).

 `cookie_popup_elem`
-: The CSS selector ID for the Percona 'Accept cookies' dialogue (which is removed before snapping).
+: The CSS selector ID for any 'Accept cookies' dialogue (which is removed before snapping).

 `container`
-: The CSS selector ID for the dashboard body, excluding left and top menu bars.
-This is used by the `--full` option to snap the entire dashboard beyond the specified viewport.
-(Puppeteer's `fullPage` option to `screenshot()` has no effect, possibly because of how the PMM interface's left-most menu bar defines the extent of the full viewport.)
+: The CSS selector ID for the page body, excluding left and top menu bars.
+This is used by the `--full` option to snap the entire page beyond the specified viewport.

 #### Server configuration: `server-*.json`

-- `server-pmmdemo.json` - For <https://pmmdemo.percona.com> (PMM2)
-- `server-pmm2stage.json` - For <https://pmm2stage.percona.com> (PMM2)
-- `server-pmmstage.json` - For <https://pmmstage.percona.com> (PMM1)
-- `server-local.json` - For localhost instances.
-- `server-test.json` - Test or template configuration file.

-Defines PMM server instances: their URLs and default page load time.
+Defines app instances: their URLs and default page load time.

 `name`
 : Name identifying the instance.
 (Used in the image save path.)